From Version 5

 Click OK to save the new environment variable.

-To create the system environment variable via PowerShell, use the following commands:
+To create the system environment variables via PowerShell, use the following commands:

 [System.Environment]::SetEnvironmentVariable('WSMCORE_SECRET_KEY', 'prod/WSMv6', [System.EnvironmentVariableTarget]::Machine)